ABCD-EDU/voice-backend/README.md

 # Speech Separation Backend

-To run the server on development mode, use the command:
+To run the server on development mode, use the following commands on the root folder:

+### Job API
+`python -m uvicorn job.main:app --port 8000 --reload`

+### Models API
-`python -m uvicorn main:app --reload`
+`python -m uvicorn models.main:app --port 8001 --reload`

-> Access the server by going to 127.0.0.1:8000 <br/>
+> Access the server by going to `127.0.0.1:8000` and `127.0.0.1:8001` <br/>
- Access the documentation by going to 127.0.0.1:8000/docs